rmsk2/6502profiler/README.md

 by the running program.
 When an address line starts with `###` the corresponding address has been accessed "more often" than is usual during program execution.
 The meaning of "more often" is defined by the options `-strategy` and `-prcnt`.

-`6502profiler`counts how often each byte is accessed during program execution and stores these so called access numbers so that they can be evaluated after the program has teminated.
+`6502profiler` counts how often each byte is accessed during program execution and stores these so called access numbers so that they can be evaluated after the program has teminated.
 If an access number for a byte in memory where a machine language program resides is high then this means that the corresponding code is executed often and therefore optmizing these parts of the program has potentially a big effect on overall performance.

 The option `-prcnt` has to be a number between 0 and 100 and denotes a percentage.
-Any value `p` results in those addresses in the output to be flagged with `###` that have access numbers which are in the top `p` percent of all access numbers.
+Specifying any value `p` results in those addresses in the output to be flagged with `###` that have access numbers which are in the top `p` percent of all access numbers.

-The `-strategy` option determines what *all* access numbers are. `median` sorts all access numbers and uses the lowest value in the top `p`%
-(`p` being the value of the `-prcnt` option) as a threshold.
+The `-strategy` option determines what *all* access numbers are.
+When the value `median` is used all access numbers are sorted and and the lowest value in the top `p`% (`p` being the value of the `-prcnt` option) is selected as a threshold.
 Any other value for the `-strategy` option sorts the access values after removing all duplicate values and after that determines the threshold.
 In first experiments no significant differences between the two strategies have been found.

 If `-out` is used, then `-label` also has to be specified. `-prcnt` and `-strategy` are optional.
 The default values for these options are 10 and `median`.
 The report file created by `ACME` when specifying its `-r` option can be used to more precisely link the output of